AdamXweb/AdamXweb.github.io/content/blog/turnip-rice-cake.md

 ## Ingredients

-* Chinese Sausage Lup Chong 腊肠 (We used this brand but you can use whatever is convenient)
+* Chinese Sausage Lup Chong 腊肠 (We used this brand but you can use whatever is convenient) 1/2 pack

 ![Chinese Sausage packet](/uploads/043210.jpg "腊肠")